 Art Therapy takes place within a confidential framework in which information, including art work, is not to be shared with others without consent unless there are concerns about the young person’s safety.
 This confidentiality is maintained within the framework of the multidisciplinary team.

-The Art Therapists are Susanna Coan and Nadine Wilkinson.
-They are skilled in the areas of non-verbal communication, symbolic and visual imagery.
-The Therapists adapt their work according to the pupil and practice is informed by psychodynamic theory and their experience as artists.
-The Art Therapists are State Registered and are regulated by the Health Care Professionals Council (HCPC).
+The Art Therapist is Nadine Wilkinson.
+Shs is skilled in the areas of non-verbal communication, symbolic and visual imagery.
+The Therapist adapt their work according to the pupil and practice is informed by psychodynamic theory and their experience as artists.
+The Art Therapist are State Registered and are regulated by the Health Care Professionals Council (HCPC).